A recent post on Google’s webmaster blog illustrates how metadata needs to address both the structure of web content, and the meaning of that content.

 In this example, the post’s author has done nothing wrong, though an opportunity has been missed nonetheless.
 Currently, schema.org doesn’t have any entity types that address advice statements that would contain sub-elements such as Rationale, Do, Avoid, and Don’t.
 The closest types are related to Questions and Answers, which are slightly different in their structure.

 Because the structured data used in SEO, particularly schema.org, tends to focus on descriptive metadata, it has less coverage of other dimensions of metadata such as structural metadata indicating the role of content elements, or technical, administrative and rights metadata.
 All these kinds of metadata are important to address, to allow content to be shared and reused across different platforms and in different contexts.
 Fortunately, schema.org has been evolving quickly, and its coverage is improving every month.
 This expansion will allow for genuinely integrated metadata that indicates both the meaning and the structure of the content.

 Metadata is a rich and important topic for everyone concerned with content published on the web.
-If you are interested in learning more about the many dimensions of metadata, you may be interested in my forthcoming book, Metadata Basics for Web Content, which will be available in early 2017 from XML Press.
+If you are interested in learning more about the many dimensions of metadata, you may be interested in my forthcoming book, Metadata Basics for Web Content, which will be available in early 2017 on Amazon.

 — Michael Andrews